Overview

 Teaching

-• Universidad de Salamanca, Spain, short course, Instituto de Iberoamérica (Fall 2014)
+• Universidad de Salamanca, Spain, course on public opinion, Instituto de Iberoamérica (2014)

 Other Academic Appointments